Need to talk? Call 1800 882 436.

 If you are thinking about becoming pregnant, you should see your doctor and get a check-up.
 At this time, you will get advice about anaemia and other conditions, and particularly about taking iodine and folate supplements.

-Women are advised to take a folic acid supplement for at least a month before becoming pregnant and continue this for at least the first 3 months.
-This will decrease the risk of neural tube defects such as spina bifida.
-The standard dose is 0.5mg of folic acid per day, but the dose may be higher for women who have diabetes, epilepsy, are overweight or have had a child with a neural tube defect.
-This should be discussed with a doctor.
+People planning a pregnancy need to take a folic acid supplement for at least a month before becoming pregnant and continue this for at least the first 3 months of pregnancy.
+Taking folic acid supplements will decrease the risk of neural tube defects such as spina bifida.
+The standard dose is 0.5mg of folic acid per day.
+A higher dose may be recommended if you have diabetes, epilepsy, overweight or obesity or have had a child with a neural tube defect.
+Your doctor can recommend the correct dose for you.

-It is also recommended to consume 150mcg Iodine through supplements as well as obtaining iodine from a healthy diet.
+It is also recommended to consume 150mcg iodine through supplements as well as having iodine as part of a healthy diet.
 Iodine is used in the body to produce thyroid hormones.
-It is essential for the baby’s development and pregnant women need more iodine that the average person.
+It is essential for the baby’s development and if you are pregnant, you will need more iodine that the average person.

 Eating well while pregnant

-Eating a healthy diet protects against anaemia.
+Eating a healthy diet helps to protect against anaemia.
 Iron is found in meats, iron fortified breads and cereals, eggs, spinach and dried fruit.
 Vitamin B12 is found in meat, fish, shellfish, eggs and dairy products.
-High levels of folate are found in green leafy vegetables, beans, muesli, broccoli, beef, brussels sprouts and asparagus Eating a diet rich in these foods will help prevent anaemia.
+High levels of folate are found in green leafy vegetables, beans, muesli, broccoli, beef, Brussels sprouts and asparagus.
+Eating a diet rich in these foods will help prevent anaemia.

-Women who are vegetarian can replace animal foods with lentils, beans, tofu, eggs and soy milk.
-Advice from a doctor or dietitian is suggested, and vitamin B12 supplements may be recommended.
+If you are vegetarian, you can replace animal foods with lentils, beans, tofu, eggs and soy drinks.

 Supplements